meyer-lab-cshl/BATMAN-paper/README.md

 For more information, refer to our preprint!
 For an interactive tutorial and test input, refer to our [jupyter notebook](https://github.com/meyer-lab-cshl/BATMAN-paper/blob/main/run_batman/pyBATMAN_Tutorial.ipynb).

 # Installing and running pyBATMAN
+We have implemented BATMAN as a python package, [pyBATMAN](https://pypi.org/project/pybatman/0.0.1/) ([pyBATMAN github page](https://github.com/meyer-lab-cshl/BATMAN/tree/main)).
-It is advisable to install and run the Python implementation of BATMAN ('pyBATMAN') in a Conda environment with Python v=3.11.
+It is advisable to install and run the pyBATMAN in a Conda environment with Python v=3.11.
 For instruction on creating and activating Conda environments, please refer to the [Conda user guide](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#).
 For example, execute the following in your Anaconda prompt to create and activate a new environment.

 ```
 conda create -n BATMAN-env python=3.11